List of Honkai: Star Rail characters: Creation and design

 In terms of character backstories, Jiang stated that the game's narrative and worldbuilding are developed around its characters, who in turn serve as the primary means of conveying the story and its underlying themes.
-Honkai: Star Rail draws inspiration from the narrative structure of road movies, with the protagonist and similarly aged companions traveling across a variety of planets.
-These planets differ greatly in social structure, technological level, cultural systems, and historical background, offering a highly varied setting in which character development and personal growth are explored.
+The developers drew inspiration from road movie storytelling, featuring the protagonist and companions travelling across diverse worlds with differing social, technological, and cultural structures.
+These structures are used to highlight character development and interpersonal dynamics across varied settings.

-Prior to a character's official release in the game, HoYoverse promotes them by releasing character-related videos through its official social media channels.
-In addition to the main storyline, players can undertake Companion Missions, which provide insight into each character's backstory and personality traits that may not be fully explored within the central narrative.
-These missions allow for a more detailed understanding of individual characters, gradually uncovering their histories and adding depth to their development throughout the journey.
+Prior to a character's official release in the game, miHoYo promotes them through its official social media channels by releasing promotional videos.
+After release, additional characterization is provided through main story content, side missions, and supplementary in-game materials.
+Companion Missions in particular offer deeper insight into each character's backstory and personality traits that may not be fully explored in the main narrative.